jeffs/bryck-out/README.md

 # Bryck Out

-Bryck Out is a paddle-and-ball video game writte in Python.
+Bryck Out is a paddle-and-ball video game written in Python.